jestjs/jest/README.md

 **You just successfully wrote your first test using Jest!**

 This test used `expect` and `toBe` to test that two values were exactly identical.
-To learn about the other things that Jest can test, see [Using Matchers](https://facebook.github.io/jest/docs/using-matchers.html).
+To learn about the other things that Jest can test, see [API Reference](https://facebook.github.io/jest/docs/api.html#writing-assertions-with-expect).

 <!--truncate-->